-When you are defining a PDF form field map in the Prepare PDF Form UI, you can specify that the source for a particular PDF field is either a data element, or a script.
+When you are defining a PDF form field map in the Prepare PDF Form UI, you can specify that the source for a particular PDF field is either a data element, function call (in fact any XPATH expression which returns a value), or a script.

 If one or more scripts are specified, then the scripts need to be defined in a place that the MergePDFForm function knows about.

 The way that the MergePDFForm works is that, if it finds a script invocation in the PDF field map, then it searches for a script definition.
 Suppose the PDF form is called “ABC-File.pdf“, then MergePDFForm will look (in the same folder as the PDF form) for an XpressDox template called “ABC-File.scripts.xdtpx“.
 If that file does not exist, then it will search for a template called “PDFScripts.xdtpx“.

 This means that if you have a number of PDF forms that use the same scripts, then you can use the PDFScripts.xdtpx template instead of making a .scripts.xdtpx for each PDF form.

 The scripts template does not need to contain the scripts themselves, but can reference another scripts template that you have.
 This is done in the normal way, using the IncludeTemplate command (or the IncludeCodeTemplate command).